crummy/vehicle-survey-code-challenge/README.md

 # Vehicle Survey

-A coding challenge for Aconex.
-Written for Java 8.
+A coding challenge, written for Java 8.

 ## Instructions